Institute of Political Science

 Activities

-• Organisation of two panels on "Global crisis dynamics and infrastructure policy".
+• Organisation of dual panel on "Global crisis dynamics and infrastructure policy".
 29. Wissenschaftlicher Kongress der Deutschen Vereinigung für Politikwissenschaft (DVPW), 26 September 2024, Göttingen.

 Team